-More noble metals This chart lists commonly used metals in a 'Galvanic Series'.
+This chart lists commonly used metals in a 'Galvanic Series'.
 If any two of these metals are in damp contact or a run-off situation, the metal further to the left will sacrifice itself to protect the metal further to the right.
-Therefore the simple rule to remember is that Water can flow from top to down.
+Therefore the simple rule to remember is that you can run water from left to right, but not from right to left.
 For example zinc to copper is alright, but copper to zinc is not.
 Specific advice should be sought from Metrotile Roofs regarding use of dissimilar metals.